 - an active commitment to the welfare of other schools within the project

 - an active commitment to the welfare of schools in the wider community

 Experiences within the project include ongoing collaboration meetings and exchanges between and within schools, group visits to other schools in the United States, readings, discussions, conversations with visiting professionals, study weeks in Reggio Emilia, and restructuring the way professional time is invested at work.
 Schools within Project Infinity actively embrace the struggle of designing experiences borne from ongoing action research tempered by systemic professional collaboration.

 These opportunities are grounded by the regular participatory support of Inspired Practices whose efforts have established periodic exchanges with Amelia Gambetti, teacher for 25 years in Reggio Emilia.
 Building a stronger sense of camaraderie within and between schools has enabled more risk-taking, more openness to disagreement and change, less willingness to accept the status quo, and more willingness among educators to offer their unique points of view in an evolving style of collaboration and social construction.

 Project Infinity, a name coined by the founding group of schools in the School Development Project, is meant to suggest a style of work that builds forever on itself.
 Participation in Project Infinity is free of charge to member schools.
 The costs of the investment are covered through financial and time donations, and fees collected from other initiatives.

-Currently, five schools participate in Project Infinity.
+Currently, four schools participate in Project Infinity.
 One of these is located in Greenville, South Carolina: First Baptist Day School.
-The remaining four schools are located in Atlanta, Georgia: Grant Park Cooperative Preschool, St. Anne’s Day School, Peachtree Presbyterian Preschool, and The Nest Nursery School.
+The remaining three schools are located in Atlanta, Georgia: Grant Park Cooperative Preschool, Peachtree Presbyterian Preschool, and The Nest Nursery School.
 Through these schools, Project Infinity engages with 200 educators who work with more than 1,200 children and their families.

 For more information, www.inspiredpractices.org.